StarID¶

 .

-The maximum star magnitude to query from the star catalogue.
+The maximum star magnitude to query from the star catalog.

 This specifies how dim stars are expected to be in the